• Skip to primary navigation

 Recipe Overview

-Why you’ll love it: It’s an easy homemade brownie recipe made extra special with the addition of Kahlúa.
+Why you’ll love it: This is an easy homemade brownie recipe made extra special with the addition of Kahlúa.

 How long it takes: 15 minutes to prep, 25 minutes in the oven